 Reference works offer basic, authoritative information.
+This is information that has been analyzed and better understood over a fairly long period of time.
 Examples include encyclopedias, dictionaries, handbooks, indexes, and directories.
 While much of this information can now be found online, print reference books can still be very useful when looking for basic facts - depending on your topic, you may find that not everything has migrated online - yet.

 Print Reference books are found in the Reference Room (also known as the Quiet Study Area) on the Whittemore Library's first floor.